How should I take care of my Opinel knife?

 Avoid leaving it in damp environments for too long.
 Grease the metal parts regularly.
 Dry the blade using a dry cloth after each use.

 Folding knives are not designed to be washed in the dishwasher.
 You can wash them by hand, being careful never to leave them soaking in the water and to dry and grease them properly afterwards.
-Fixed-blade kitchen knives with stainless steel blades can be place in the dishwasher.
+Fixed-blade kitchen knives with stainless steel blades and wood handle are dishwasher "friendly".
+In other words, you can place them in the dishwasher from time to time but don't make it a habit as eventually something unpleasant may happen.
+It is always best to wash Opinel knives by hand.
+The intempora kitchen knives are designed to be washed with home or industrial dishwashers.

 Please visit our "Steel" page.